 - You may be diagnosed and treated for cancer and falsely told you’re in remission (no signs of cancer), ending treatment and allowing the disease to progress.

-What We Can Do After a Delayed Diagnosis of Cancer
+Call us for Help After a Delayed Diagnosis of Cancer